Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Methodology

 \section{Methodology}

-We propose \emph{Learning Heterophilious Edge to drop} (\emph{LHE}), a novel method that aims to resolve the major limitation of message passing based GNNs when confronted with graph data that has strong heterophily.
-Instead of devising better feature aggregation strategy, LHE learns potential heterophilious edges and remove them from the graph such that message passing along those edges is not allowed.
-To achieve this, we introduce an edge classifier that is pre-trained on training set at the first place, and then join it with a GNN model for further end-to-end training.
+We propose \emph{Spotting-then-Aggregating} (\emph{SA}), a novel scheme that aims to resolve the major limitation of message passing based GNNs when confronted with graph data that has strong heterophily.
+Instead of resort to high-order neighbors and estimating dissimilar neighbors (i.e., those connected with heterophilious edges), SA directly spots potential heterophilious edges, with which graph learning either performs on optimized structure (e.g., removing heterophilious edges from the graph such that message passing along those edges is not allowed), or integrates information from neighbors in a different way.
+To achieve this, we introduce an edge classifier that is pre-trained on training set at the first place, and then join it with a off-the-shelf or refined GNN model for further end-to-end training.
 The overall framework is diagrammatically illustrated in Figure~\ref{fig:framework}.